-This paper is organized as follows: We begin by providing a brief summary of the numerical formalism of BHAC-QGP.
-Next, we present the procedures implemented for initializing heavy-ion collisions within BHAC-QGP, specifically explaining the optical Glauber model and the equations used for calculating initial magnetic fields.
+This paper is organized as follows: We begin by providing a brief summary of the numerical formalism of \texttt{BHAC-QGP}.
+Next, we present the procedures implemented for initializing heavy-ion collisions within \texttt{BHAC-QGP}, specifically explaining the optical Glauber model and the equations used for calculating initial magnetic fields.
 Afterwards, we explain the application of the Cooper-Frye prescription, which we employ to evaluate the freeze-out of particles from the fluid evolution.
 From the Cooper-Frye prescription, one can then compute particle spectra and anisotropic flow coefficients.
-Following this introduction, we present the results derived from simulations performed with BHAC-QGP.
+Following this introduction, we present the results derived from simulations performed with \texttt{BHAC-QGP}.

 Throughout this article we use natural Heaviside-Lorentz units, $\hbar = c = k_B = \epsilon_0 = \mu_0 = 1$.
 In these units the electric charge is dimensionless $e := \sqrt{4 \pi \alpha \hbar c} \approx 0.303$, where $\alpha \approx 1/137$ is the fine-structure constant.
 As signature of the metric tensor, we choose $\left(-,+,+,+\right)$.
 We use Greek indices to indicate the components of a four-vector, while Latin indices range from 1 to 3 for its spatial components.
 Bold letters indicate three-vectors.
 The scalar and vector products between three-vectors are as usual denoted by $\cdot$ and $\times$, respectively.
-Furthermore, we will use the Levi-Civit\`{a} tensor with $\epsilon^{0123} = 1$.
 In this article we will work with two coordinate systems, Cartesian coordinates $(t,x,y,z)$ and Milne coordinates $(\tau,x,y,\eta_{S})$, where $\tau$ is the proper time and $\eta_S$ the so-called space-time rapidity.